Osamu Dazai (Bungo Stray Dogs): Creation and design

 The real Osamu Dazai was a major influence on the fictional character, while most of his personality was based on Simon Baker's performance as Patrick Jane in The Mentalist.

 Named after Japanese author Osamu Dazai (1909–1948), Kafka Asagiri created the fictional character to contrast with the protagonist, Atsushi Nakajima.
 His traits are his slender figure, humorous personality, and persistent attempts to commit suicide.
 When conceptualizing his design, artist Sango Harukawa covered Dazai's body in bandages alongside other items meant to represent his obsession with suicide.
 Asagiri was surprised by Harukawa's designs for the duo, which incorporated several contrasts between the pair.
 One of which was the idea of balancing their colors, so Dazai's brown hair contrasted with Atsushi's white hair.
 Another was height, with Atsushi being 5'7 to Dazai's 5'11.
-Though seemingly inspired by Dazai, the manga character is not like the author, and his personality is instead more of a common manga character who uses suicides as jokes.
-In terms of roles, if Atsushi is the hero, Dazai is the sage in a similar fashion the role of Merlin to King Arthur.
+In terms of roles, if Atsushi is the hero, Dazai is the sage in a similar fashion the role of Merlin to King Arthur.Though seemingly inspired by Dazai, the manga character is not like the author, but rather resembling Oba Yōzō, the main character of the author's novel No Longer Human in terms of a deep desire for death, a sense of lacking being fundamentally human, and having undergone multiple suicide attempts.

 Dazai's novel No Longer Human is one of Asagiri's favorite works, to the point that it inspired Bungo Stray Dogs, replicating the themes of the novel.
 While the first chapter was conceptualized with both Dazai and Atsushi, the author wanted to have another third character who would "suffer" alongside Dazai.
 This eventually led to the inclusion of Doppo Kunikida as Dazai's partner, who contrasts Dazai's joker personality with his serious portrayal.
 His personality was also influenced by Simon Baker's performance as Patrick Jane in The Mentalist.